Best Medicare Supplemental Insurance

 AARP does not directly provide Medigap plans, but it does endorse the AARP Medicare supplement insurance plans insured by UnitedHealthcare.

-UnitedHealthcare’s AARP Medicare supplement insurance plans feature predictable out-of-pocket costs, the ability to choose any doctor or hospital that accepts Medicare, coverage for travel and guaranteed coverage for life as long as you make on-time payments.
+UnitedHealthcare’s AARP Medicare supplement insurance plans feature predictable out-of-pocket costs, the ability to choose any doctor or hospitals accepting Medicare, coverage for travel and guaranteed coverage for life as long as you make on-time payments.

 Signing up is easy.
 Simply enter your ZIP code on AARP’s website and find the plans available in your area.
 You can then fill out a form with your birthday, gender, Medicare effective date and when you want your plan to start to further narrow down your options and get price quotes for each plan.

-We submitted a quote for a 68-year-old female living in Tulsa, Oklahoma, and received quotes ranging from $49.56/month for Plan K to $335.19/month for Plan A. Once you’re happy with your plan and quote, you can fill out an official application online.
+We submitted a quote for a 68-year-old female living in Augusta, Georgia, and received quotes ranging from $63.25 per month for Plan K to $193.25 per month for Plan B. Once you’re happy with your plan and quote, you can fill out an official application online.

 To see which plans you’re eligible for, enter your gender, birthdate and ZIP code on Mutual of Omaha’s website, and you’ll get plan availability and quotes instantly without having to provide contact information.

-We submitted a quote for a 68-year-old woman in Tulsa, Oklahoma, and received quotes ranging from $81.84/month for Plan N to $112.73/month for Plan A. You can also qualify for a household discount if your spouse or civil union partner has or gets Medicare supplemental coverage from Mutual of Omaha.
-We were quoted a 7% discount.
+We submitted a quote for a 68-year-old woman in Augusta, Georgia, and received quotes ranging from $50.83 per month for the high deductible Plan G to $94.29 per month for Plan N. You can also qualify for a household discount if your spouse or civil union partner has or gets Medicare supplemental coverage from Mutual of Omaha.
+The site quoted an additional 12% discount for this.

 Those who enroll in a Medicare supplement plan from Mutual of Omaha also get access to the Mutually Well program, which provides discounts on fitness programs, massage therapy and meal programs.
 Enrollees can also receive hearing aid and vision care discounts.